Skip to main content

 Wake windows start to lengthen noticeably here.
 Your baby is spending more time genuinely alert and engaged — tracking your face, startling at sounds, reacting to voices.
 Two hours is on the longer end for this stage; many babies around 6–8 weeks are still closer to 75–90 minutes.
 The American Academy of Pediatrics notes that babies typically don't develop regular sleep cycles until around 6 months, which is why schedules feel so elusive in these early weeks — the biology isn't quite there yet for consistency.

 This is also the range where the 4-month sleep regression tends to hit.
 Sleep architecture is shifting — babies are cycling through lighter sleep stages more frequently, and night wakings often increase.
 Wake windows are stretching, but the nap situation can feel like it's gotten messier before it gets better.
-That's expected.
-You're not doing anything wrong.
+That's expected; you're not doing anything wrong.
+If night wakings are picking up around this age, our guide to the 4-month sleep regression and feeding changes covers what's shifting and how to ride it out.

 By now, many babies have settled into a rough rhythm of 2–3 naps a day.
 Wake windows are long enough that there's real activity time built in: floor play, tummy time, outings.
 The range is wide (2–4 hours) because this stage has a lot of variation baby to baby.
 If yours is on the shorter end of the range and naps are going fine, there's no need to push them.

-The transition from two naps to one typically happens somewhere in this range (often closer to 12–18 months, but some babies make the move earlier).
 Wake windows continue to grow — a 10-month-old may comfortably manage 3.5–4 hours between sleeps, while a 12-month-old might handle 5–6 hours between their last nap and bedtime.
+The transition from two naps to one typically happens somewhere past this range (often closer to 12–18 months, though some babies make the move earlier).
 This is also when schedules start to feel more consistent and predictable for many families.

 Wake window ranges are a starting framework, but your baby's cues are the real data.
-Here are the signals worth learning to read:
+Babies give pretty clear signals as they approach their limit:

-• Early signs: slowing down, losing interest in toys, a quieter, less engaged look
+• Early signs: slowing down, losing interest in toys or faces they were engaged with, a quieter, slightly glazed look

-• Clear signs: yawning, rubbing eyes or ears, pulling at their face
+• Clear signs: yawning, rubbing eyes or ears, pulling at their face, a sudden increase in clinginess

 • Late signs: arching back, fussiness, crying — at this point, overtiredness may already be setting in

 For young babies especially, feeding and wake windows are practically inseparable.
-Many parents structure the early months around a common pattern: wake up, feed, play for whatever time is left in the window, then sleep.
+Many babies follow a loose eat–play–sleep rhythm: a feed happens at the start of the wake window, followed by a period of alert playtime, then sleep.
 The feed comes first when they're most alert and hungry, which tends to produce better nursing or bottle sessions than trying to feed a half-asleep baby at the end of the window.
+As wake windows lengthen, feeding intervals typically stretch too — the AAP notes that by the end of the first month, babies are often staying awake longer and feeding less frequently than in the newborn period.

-This is also why tracking feeds matters even when you're thinking primarily about sleep.
-When you can see your baby's feeding history — how long ago the last feed was, how long it lasted, which side — it's much easier to figure out where you are in the wake window cycle.
-Milk & Minutes shows a countdown to the predicted next feed right in the Schedule View, which gives you a quick read on your baby's rhythm without having to do the math in your head at 6am.
+This is why tracking feeds matters even when you're thinking primarily about sleep.
+When you can look back at a day's worth of feed times — when your baby woke, when they fed, how long it lasted, which side — you start to see the rhythm, and the data starts to feel like a map.
+Milk & Minutes plots every feed across a visual timeline in its Schedule View and shows a countdown to the predicted next feed, which gives you a quick read on where you are in the cycle without having to do the math in your head at 6am.

 Wake windows are a guide, not a verdict.
 Some babies run short; some run long.
 Some are consistent from the start; others take months to find a rhythm.
 What tends to happen — and what most parents report — is that it gradually clicks.
 You start to recognize the early tired signs a few minutes before they appear.
 You build a loose mental map of how your day tends to flow.